Excellent

 • Very long and or matted coats - start with low number of blades and finish with high blade numbers.

-Rakes are very useful as they successfully and gently remove the fluffy undercoat whilst leaving the outer, guard hairs intact and undamaged.
-Bathing also helps hasten the end of the shedding process, we recommend the organic, additive and paraben free shampoo’s from Wild Wash.
+• Bathing also helps hasten the end of the shedding process, we recommend the organic, additive and paraben free shampoo’s from Wild Wash.

 All dogs shed hair but this varies from breed to breed – there is no such thing as a completely non-shedding dog!
 The downside to a low shedding breed is that they are prone to matting unless the owner is very attentive and regularly grooms and clips the hair.
-Breeds such as Maltese, Shih Tzu, Bichon Frise, water dogs and poodles are easily maintained with a home grooming clipping set.
-But even these breeds need a certain amount of elbow grease to get the best results.
-Before clipping use a high quality shampoo, thoroughly rinse out and blow dry if possible.

-Make sure your clipper blades are sharp and your clipper is regularly serviced and working effectively.
-A dulled blade will make the task a lot harder and will not give as good a finish.
-Between strokes with the clipper blade, back comb and fluff the coat up with a slicker brush.
-Aim to take three strikes through the coat with the clippers – to remove bulk, achieve the desired length and gain a smart, even finish.
+• Make sure your clipper blades are sharp and your clipper is regularly serviced and working effectively.
+A dull blade will make the task a lot harder and will not give as good a finish.
+Between strokes with the clipper blade, back comb and fluff the coat up with a slicker brush to make sure the clip is even.

 • Start at the shoulders and work down the length of the body, always brushing in the direction of the hair growth.